 Postcards from Katherine

-Keep in touch with Katherine and receive monthly datelined mini-stories from her travels across the country and the world.
+Keep in touch with Katherine and receive datelined mini-stories from her travels across the country and the world.

 It’s tradition to travel at Christmas.
 The three wise men did it and now about a million other people do it every year.
 I’ve been flying west for thirty-five years and I never learn.